Transfusion Reaction

 - Acute hemolytic transfusion reaction

-- Antigen–antibody interaction leads to complement activation on the surface of the transfused RBCs, resulting in acute intravascular hemolysis and vasomotor instability.
+- Antigen–antibody interaction leads to complement activation on the surface of the transfused red blood cells (RBCs), resulting in acute intravascular hemolysis and vasomotor instability.

 - Usually ABO blood group incompatibility